Voyant Tools

 Voyant Tools is an open-source, web-based application for performing text analysis.
 It supports scholarly reading and interpretation of texts or corpus, particularly by scholars in the digital humanities, but also by students and the general public.
 It can be used to analyze online texts or ones uploaded by users.
 Voyant has a large, international user base: in October 2016 alone, Voyant's main server had 81,686 page views originating from 156 countries, invoking the tool 1,173,252 times.

 Voyant "was conceived to enhance reading through lightweight text analytics such as word frequency lists, frequency distribution plots, and KWIC displays."
 Its interface is composed of panels which perform these varied analytical tasks.
-These panels can also be embedded in external web texts (e.g. a web article could include a Voyant panel that creates a word cloud from it).
+These panels can be embedded in external web texts (e.g. a web article could include a Voyant panel that creates a word cloud from it).
 The book Hermeneutica: Computer-Assisted Interpretation in the Humanities demonstrates different approaches to text analysis using Voyant.